-Short Term Commissioning Position (by 2013) Medium Tem Commission Position (by 2016) Longer Term Commissioning (>2016) For 2018/19 and 2019/20 possibly commission one off additional 1FE admission into one or two schools.
+Short Term Commissioning Position Medium Tem Commission Position Longer Term Commissioning (by 2013) (by 2016) (>2016) For 2018/19 and 2019/20 possibly commission one off additional 1FE admission into one or two schools.

 There are currently 43 primary schools in the primary phase in the Tonbridge & Malling District and a total of 1561 places available annually in Reception Year.
 In total schools in the District have sufficient places to meet demand throughout the forecast period, with surplus capacity remaining over the 5% operating guideline.
 However, these figures mask the pressure points, which are primarily linked to house building.